 David Clark – President and CEO

-A life long entrepreneur specializing in marketing and branding, David Clark has focused solely on creating cause brands for the last 20 years.
+A life long entrepreneur specializing in marketing and branding, David Clark has focused solely on creating cause brands for over twenty years.
 Noted for the quality of his groundbreaking ideas, Clark has a long history of success combining historic events, iconic people and pop culture – to create inspiring cause brands.

 Clark began his philanthropic career in the mid 1990’s in New York City when he founded and served as CEO of EPOP (“Education Powers Our Planet), the precursor to DCC.
 In 2003, he relocated to Dublin Ireland for a year, where as CEO of Amnesty International’s Art for Amnesty he created and managed all global art and music initiatives for the Nobel Peace Prize winning organization.
 Following his stint in Dublin, Clark founded David Clark Cause.